Nilpotent matrices having a given Jordan type as maximum commuting nilpotent orbit: Introduction.

 Our main result is \begin{theorem} Let $Q=(u,u-r)$ where $u>r\ge 2$.\begin{enumerate}[i.] \item The cardinality $| \mathfrak Q^{-1}(Q)|=(r-1)(u-r)$. \item The set $\mathfrak Q^{-1}(Q)$ may be arranged as an $(r-1)\times (u-r)$ array $\mathcal T(Q)$ of partitions

 such that the number of parts of $P_{k,\ell}$ is $k+\ell$. \end{enumerate} \end{theorem} \begin{remark} We call this the {\sc Table Theorem}.
-Theorem \ref{tablethm} below specifies each $P_{k,\ell}$ in $\mathcal T(Q)$, and shows that $\mathfrak Q(P_{k,\ell})=Q$; Theorem \ref{table2thm} says that $\mathcal T(Q)$ is all of $\mathfrak Q^{-1}(Q)$.
+Theorem \ref{tablethm} below specifies each partition $P_{k,\ell}$ in the array or table $\mathcal T(Q)$, and shows that $\mathfrak Q(P_{k,\ell})=Q$; the Completeness Theorem \ref{table2thm} says that $\mathcal T(Q)$ is all of $\mathfrak Q^{-1}(Q)$.
+Our main tool is P. Oblak's result giving the largest part of $\mathfrak Q(P)$, see \cite{Obl1} and Theorem \ref{indexthm} below.
 Some special cases had been shown prior to our work here: P.~Oblak had shown Theorem \ref{Zthm} for $2\le r\le 4$ in \cite{Obl2}.
-R. Zhao in \cite{Z} had shown the case $(u-r)=1,2,3$ and also the case $ u\gg r$; the latter is the case where $\mathcal T(Q)$ has a ``normal pattern'' (Corollary \ref{normalpatterncor}).
-In the formula for cardinality the proposed value for $|{\mathfrak Q}^{-1}((u,u-r))|$ is the same as that for $|\mathfrak Q^{-1}((u,r-1))|$.
-Understanding this symmetry was a goal of R.~Zhao in her study of the two sets: it remains obscure to us. \end{remark}
+R. Zhao in \cite{Z} had shown the case $(u-r)\in\{1,2,3\}$ and also the case $ u\gg r$.